• Skip to primary navigation

 Introduction

-The information ecosystem at the University is very complex – even if you’re highly technical!
-We’ve written this documentation to help point you in the right direction and connect you with the resources you need.
+The information ecosystem at The University of Texas at Austin is complex, even for highly technical users.
+This documentation is designed to guide you in the right direction and connect you with the resources you need.

-One handy place to start is the University’s service catalog .
-Available IT Services are broken down into categories in order to help you find what you are looking for.
+A great starting point is the University’s service catalog , where IT services are categorized to help you find what you’re looking for.

 Managing UT EIDsUT EID The University of Texas Electronic Identity (UT EID or EID) is the public records identifier for principals at the university.
 See our Concepts page for more information.